microsoft/vscode-docs/docs/java/java-project.md

 ## Build Status

-As you code in Visual Studio Code, the language server is building your workspace to provide you the necessary language features.
-Now you can see the detailed build task status and understand what’s happening behind the scene by simply clicking the language server status icon.
+When you edit Java source code in Visual Studio Code, the Java language server is building your workspace to provide you with the necessary language features.
+You can see the detailed build task status and watch what is happening behind the scene by clicking the language server Status bar icon in the lower right.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/java.build.status.mp4" type="video/mp4">